The Grizzlies: Development and writing

 In 2004, Major League Lacrosse founder Jake Steinfeld watched a segment about the Kugluktuk Grizzlies on ESPN Sports Center and contacted the teacher, Russ Sheppard, who introduced lacrosse to the students attending Kugluktuk High School.
 After meeting the original Grizzlies students at a major lacrosse event in Denver, Steinfeld hired Frank Marshall as executive producer and Miranda de Pencier as director for the film.
 Producer Stacey Aglok MacDonald was a local resident of Kugluktuk and attended the high school just before the Grizzlies was formed.
 The script was written by Graham Yost and Moira Walley-Beckett.
 Almost all of the script and characters in the movie were based on real events.

 Filming

 The film auditioned over 600 Inuit and First Nation youths from Nunavut and Northwest Territories.
 Over 91% of the cast and over 33% of the film crew identified themselves as Inuit or First Nation.
 Principal photography were shot in Iqaluit, Nunavut (stand in for Kugluktuk), Niaqunnguut, Guelph, Ontario, and Toronto.
 Paid mentorship program was created to train Inuit actors, film crew, musicians and artists for the movie.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on four critics, indicating "generally favorable" reviews.

 The film received an honourable mention for the Best Canadian Film award at the 2018 Vancouver International Film Festival.